jlesage/docker-makemkv/README.md

 To eject the disc from the drive when ripping is terminated, set the environment variable `AUTO_DISC_RIPPER_EJECT` to `1`.

+If multiple drives are available, discs can be ripped simultaneously by setting the environment variable `AUTO_DISC_RIPPER_PARALLEL_RIP` to `1`.

 See the [Environment Variables](#environment-variables) section for details about setting environment variables.